| Commonly

 street artist, I take the time to work with you to make sure you are

 satisfied with the final product.
-Also, the high-grade materials used
+Also I use high-quality

-will not fade, yellow or curl.
-You get more, and the quality and
+materials that will not fade, yellow or curl.
+You get more and the

 11)